CartoDB/carto-selfhosted-helm/customizations/README.md

       database: "workspace_db"
       port: "5432"
     ```
-    > Note: `externalDatabase.user` and `externalDatabase.database` inside the Postgres instance are going to be created automatically during the installation process, they do not need to be pre-created.
+    > Note: `externalPostgresql.user` and `externalPostgresql.database` inside the Postgres instance are going to be created automatically during the installation process, they do not need to be pre-created.

 - Auto secret creation:
   - [Add the following customization](#how-to-define-customizations) lines: